Azure/KAN/docs/tutorial/Tutorial-Create-an-Edge-AI-solution-with-KubeAI-Application-Nucleus-for-edge-Portal.md

-# Tutorial: Create an Edge AI solution with KAN Portal using a prebuilt model
+# Tutorial: Create an Edge AI solution with SYMPHONY Portal using a prebuilt model

-This tutorial demonstrates how you can create an Edge artificial intelligence (AI) solution with KAN  using the prebuilt model path.
+This tutorial demonstrates how you can create an Edge artificial intelligence (AI) solution with SYMPHONY  using the prebuilt model path.

 Using an example use case to help you understand pedestrian and vehicle activity and occupancy in a parking lot or on a street, you’ll learn how to process a video stream via a pre-built machine learning (ML) model from Model Zoo.
 You’ll enrich the model with business logic and derive insights in real time, and then use an Azure virtual machine (VM) with four vCPUs as your IoT Edge device and prerecorded video as your Real-Time Streaming Protocol (RTSP) stream.